ippontech/blog-usa/posts/tips-and-reminders-for-using-docker-daily.md

 ```

 <u>**Tip n°3:** *Portainer* (FTW)</u>
 This is a tool that I like so much that I start it at my laptop’s startup. *Portainer* is a local *Docker* daemon and *Swarm* cluster manager.
-This is a web application which allows you to (among others things):
+This is a web application which allows you to (among other things):

 * List containers, images, networks
 * Start, stop, delete containers
-* See container’s logs
+* See container logs
 * Start a console inside a container
-* See container’s statistics
+* See container statistics

 *Disclaimer* : Once tried always used !:
 ```
 $docker run -d -p 9000:9000 -v /apps/portainer:/data -v /var/run/docker.sock:/var/run/docker.sock --restart always --name portainer portainer/portainer
 ```
-With these few tips and reminders on *Docker*’s usage, I hope you will take as much pleasure as me using it!
+With these few tips and reminders on *Docker*’s usage, I hope you will enjoy this as much as I have!

 > This article marks the end of this series about *Docker*, we talked about very different subjects which feel like useful concepts for *Docker*’s understanding and usage.